Fox Business Network: COVID-19 Is a ‘Coronavirus Impeachment Scam’

 Fox News host Tucker Carlson disagreed, calling the coronavirus a “major event … It will affect your life, and by the way, it’s definitely not just the flu.”
 (Regan also failed to mention that the major market dip was caused in part by a price war between OPEC nations — something far beyond the control of a domestic political party out of power.)

-Though it’s unlikely that a competent administration would be able to fully mitigate the coronavirus due to the tattered American safety net, the Trump administration has made big-picture decisions (CDC cuts) and acute failures (escalating testing errors) that have directly and negatively impacted health agencies’ abilities to manage the crisis.
-Over the weekend, the Associated Press reported on the White House’s most brazen decision yet — to overrule the Centers for Disease Control and Prevention’s recommendation that seniors avoid flying, in an apparent attempt to limit the economic damage wreaked by the virus
+Though it’s unlikely that a competent White House would be able to contain the coronavirus due to the tattered American safety net, the Trump administration has made big-picture decisions (cutting the CDC’s epidemic prevention programs by 80 percent) and acute failures (escalating testing errors) that have directly and negatively impacted health agencies’ abilities to manage the crisis.
+Over the weekend, the Associated Press reported on the White House’s most brazen decision yet — to overrule the Centers for Disease Control and Prevention’s recommendation that seniors avoid flying, in an apparent attempt to limit the economic damage wreaked by the virus.